 For more information on Carpal Tunnel Syndrome, check out our blogs - 5 Common Signs of Carpal Tunnel Syndrome and What Can I Do for My Carpal Tunnel Syndrome

 You have pain, numbness or tingling in your thumb, first finger, middle finger and ring finger

 You may feel "pins and needles" in your fingers, especially if you bend your wrist

 Your fingers "fall asleep" especially at night when sleeping with the wrist bent

 You need to shake your hand to restore feeling in your fingers

-You have trouble holding onto small objects
+Your grip strength is weaker and you may have trouble holding onto small objects

 WHAT CAN I DO ABOUT CARPAL TUNNEL SYNDROME

 Treatment of Carpal Tunnel Syndrome includes non surgical treatments such as splinting, physical therapy exercises and steroid injections.
 Exercises to stretch and straighten the wrist, as well as wearing a splint to rest your wrist during the day and at night can reduce the symptoms of CTS.
 Wearing a wrist splint or brace holds your wrist in a neutral position to keep it from bending or clenching your fingers.
 This neutral position decreases the pressure on the median nerve and the swelling that may be filling the tunnel.
 You should wear a wrist brace for at least 4 to 8 weeks or until your symptoms are gone.